Jerinji2016/fdawg/README.md

   - Creates a backup of all assets in assets.backup directory
   - Automatically categorizes assets based on file type and content
   - Recursively processes all files in nested directories
+  - Excludes the translations directory to avoid conflicts with localization
   - Removes empty directories after migration

 ### Asset Command Examples